 Over 80% of the single hill selections have a chip-processing parent in their pedigree.
-Our most promising advanced chip-processing lines are MSX540-4 (scab, late blight and PVY resistant) MSV313-2 (scab resistant), MSW485-2 (late blight resistant), MSV358-3 (scab resistant), MSW075-2 (scab resistant), MSZ222-19 (scab resistant), MSZ242-09 (scab resistant) and MSZ219-1, MSZ219-13 and MSZ219-14 (all three sibs are scab, late blight and PVY resistant).
+Our most promising advanced chip-processing lines are Mackinaw (MSX540-4) (scab, late blight and PVY resistant), MSV030-4 (scab resistant), MSV313-2 (scab resistant), Huron Chipper (MSW485-2) (late blight resistant), MSW075-2 (scab resistant), MSZ222-19 (scab resistant), MSZ242-13 (scab resistant) and MSZ219-1, MSZ219-13 and MSZ219-14 (all three sibs are scab, late blight and PVY resistant).
 We have some newer lines to consider, but we are removing virus from those lines.
-We are using the NCPT trials to more effectively identify promising new selections.
+We are using the NCPT trials to more effectively identify promising new selections with broad adaptability.
 Manistee was licensed to Canada and Chile.
-MSR127-2, Saginaw Chipper and MSX540-4 are being tested in Australia.
+Saginaw Chipper (MSR061-1) and Mackinaw (MSX540-4) are being tested in Australia.